shopware/docs/guides/installation/devenv.md

 Be aware that you cannot connect using the `localhost` socket, you must use `127.0.0.1` instead.

+### Where is the database stored?

+The database is stored in the `<PROJECT_ROOT>/.devenv/state/mysql` directory.

 ### Where do I find available packages?

 The [NixOS package search](https://search.nixos.org/packages) is a good starting point.

+### Where do I find the binaries?

+The binaries can be found in the `<PROJECT_ROOT>/.devenv/bin` directory.

+This comes in handy if you want to configure interpreters in your IDE.